stanford-cs324/winter2022/lectures/introduction.md

 Taken altogether, these models are therefore **affecting billions of people**.

-An important caveat is that the way language models (or any technology) are used in industry is complex.
+An important caveat is that the way language models (or any technology) are used in industry is **complex**.
 They might be fine-tuned to specific scenarios and distilled down into smaller models are that more computationally efficient to serve at scale.
 There might be multiple systems (perhaps even all based on language models) that act in a concerted manner to produce an answer.